zulip/docker-zulip/UPGRADING.md

 have changed it, please replace all occurences of `/opt/docker/zulip/postgresql/data` with your path.

-1. Make a backup of your Zulip PostgreSQL data dir.
+1. Make a backup of your Zulip PostgreSQL data directory.

 2. Stop all Zulip containers, except the postgres one (e.g. use `docker stop` and not `docker-compose stop`).